ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

 ### ELPA

-If you aren't using the package system yet, use it now.
+If you aren’t using the package system yet, use it now.
 All you need to get started is the following:

 ```lisp